DHTMLX/docs-suite/docs/window/api/window_attach_method.md

 @signature: {'attach(name: string | IViewFn | IView | IViewConstructor | any, config?: any): void;'}

 @params:
-- `component: string, object` -	the name or object of a component
+- `name: string, object` -	the name or object of a component
 - `config: object` - optional, the configuration settings of a component

 @example: